AdobeDocs/campaign-classic.en/help/installation/using/scripting-coding-guidelines.md

     cnx.dispose()
     ```

-To avoid SQL injections, SQL functions must be added to the allow list to be used in Adobe Campaign.
-Once they are added to the allow list, they become visible to your operators in the expression editor.
+To avoid SQL injections, SQL functions must be added to the allowlist to be used in Adobe Campaign.
+Once they are added to the allowlist, they become visible to your operators in the expression editor.
 Refer to [this page](../../configuration/using/adding-additional-sql-functions.md).

 >[!IMPORTANT]
 >